About IconDrop Assets

 Our mission

-IconDrop exists because the open web of icon libraries is huge, fragmented, and surprisingly hostile to product teams.
+IconDrop Assets exists because the open web of icon libraries is huge, fragmented, and surprisingly hostile to product teams.
 Designers spend more time hunting for the right icon than placing it; engineers spend more time fighting attribution requirements than shipping features.
 We wanted a single place where every asset is transparent by default, every license is permissive, every category maps to a real product scenario, and every search returns useful results in under a second.

 How it started

-The original IconDrop archive was a private folder of PNGs we used at a small product agency in 2022.
+The original IconDrop Assets archive was a private folder of PNGs we used at a small product agency in 2022.
 We had been pulling icons from a mix of premium libraries and one-off Figma plugins, and every project ended with the same problem — a screen full of icons that almost-but-not-quite belonged together.
-After the third client noticed the inconsistency, we sat down for a weekend and re-cut the entire OpenMoji catalog into product-shaped buckets.
+After the third client noticed the inconsistency, we sat down for a weekend and re-cut the entire Simple Icons catalog into product-shaped buckets.
 The folder became a website became this archive.

 Where the icons come from